Twilight: Is it really as bad as we remember?

 In the years since the final movie’s release, Twilight has become the pariah of young adult novels and films.
 It had a great three-year run, generating movies back-to-back, with Stephenie Meyer publishing novellas, graphic novels, and companion pieces.
 This included, astonishingly, a gender-swapped retelling of Twilight, starring Edythe Cullen and Beau Swan.
 Interesting idea.
 Personally, I think we should leave gender-swapping to fanfiction.

-In honor of the Twilight movie’s ten year anniversary, as it was released in the United States on November 21st, 2008, I’ve made the brave decision to rewatch the first movie and answer the age-old question: is Twilight really as bad as we remember?
+In honor of the Twilight movie’s 10-year anniversary, as it was released in the United States on Nov.
+21, 2008, I’ve made the brave decision to rewatch the first movie and answer the age-old question: is Twilight really as bad as we remember?

 Under the assumption that most of our generation has been exposed to the Saga — if not dedicating a good portion of their tweenhood to loving or hating it — I’ll be quick with my summary.